Curtailing the Threat of Volatile Organic Compounds

-Sometimes referred as VOCs, these are organic compounds that that easily turn to vapor or gas.
+Sometimes referred to as VOCs, these are organic compounds that easily turn to vapor or gas.
 Carbon is one VOC.
 Others include hydrogen, oxygen, fluorine, chlorine, bromine, sulfur, and nitrogen.
 Released into our air from diesel exhaust, burning oil and natural gas, VOCs are among the most hazardous air pollutants.
 They combine with nitrous oxides to form ground-level ozone or smog.

 How VOCs Assault the Human Body

 Those who are most in danger from VOCs are the ones closest to the sources of emission: drivers, construction and oil workers, and people living near factories and oil fields.
 Long-term exposure to volatile organic compounds can cause damage to the liver, kidneys, and central nervous system.
 Short-term exposure to volatile organic compounds can cause eye and respiratory tract irritation, headaches, dizziness, visual disorders, fatigue, loss of coordination, allergic skin reactions, nausea, and memory impairment.

 In recent years, the move by the United States, China, and European countries to regulate the release of volatile organic compounds has grown rapidly.
 But new, cutting-edge technologies like fuel catalysts are seen by many as the key to curbing these dangerous pollutants.